apache/nuttx/configs/sama5d3x-ek/README.txt

    layers and other features of the LCDC.

 10) I have a Camera, but there is still no ISI driver.
 I am not sure what to do with the camera.
-NuttX needs something liek V4L to provide the definition for what a camera driver is supposed to do.
+NuttX needs something like V4L to provide the definition for what a camera driver is supposed to do.

+    I will probably develop a test harness for ISI, but it is of only minimal value with no OS infrastructure to deal with images and video.

 11) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.